SMART Bone Grafting

 Our own Dr. Anne Stearns received her SMART certification after attending a course hosted by Dr. Ernesto Lee, the developer of the SMART Minimally Invasive Bone Grafting Technique.
 In 2017 at the Academy of Osseointegration Annual Meeting, Dr. Lee formally unveiled the SMART method to the profession.

 It should be noted that special training and surgical instrumentation are required to properly perform this revolutionary technique.
-Dr. Stearns is the first oral surgeon to receive the certification in Colorado for this cutting-edge technology.

 At Burnham Oral Surgery, we focus on personalized care for each patient, and this new skill will allow us to continue with that promise.